MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-identity.md

 # Use the Azure Login action with a managed identity

-On a virtual machine configured for [managed identities](/entra/identity/managed-identities-azure-resources/overview) in Azure, you can sign in [Azure login](https://github.com/marketplace/actions/azure-login) using the managed identity.
+On a virtual machine configured with [managed identities](/entra/identity/managed-identities-azure-resources/overview) in Azure, you can sign in [Azure Login action](https://github.com/marketplace/actions/azure-login) using the managed identity.
 You don't need to manage credentials, as they aren't accessible to you.
 There are two types of managed identities for you to choose: [**system-assigned managed identities**](/entra/identity/managed-identities-azure-resources/how-to-configure-managed-identities#system-assigned-managed-identity) or [**user-assigned managed identities**](/entra/identity/managed-identities-azure-resources/how-to-configure-managed-identities#user-assigned-managed-identity).

 In this tutorial, you learn how to: